Myrtle Beach Colored School Museum and Education Center

 Backstory and Context

-The Horry County School District once a source of segregation and discrimination also financially supported this effort and agreed to place the local adult education program in the newly built facility.
-This effort really took off after a large national home builder agreed to contribute over $150,000 in labor and supplies to the project.
-After a year long construction period the school opened in 2006 and has recemented itself as a heart of the academic community in Myrtle Beach.
-The Facility is now comprised of the Colored School museum, which is staffed by former students.
-The adult education center and “A Father’s Place,” which provides resources to non-custodial fathers.
-The Myrtle Beach Colored School provides visitors with an opportunity to look back and learn and look forward and hope.
-The residents of Myrtle Beach are true examples of citizens that care about one another
+The Horry County School District also financially supported this effort and agreed to place the local adult education program in the newly built facility.
+This effort took off after a large national homebuilder agreed to contribute over $150,000 in labor and supplies to the project.
+After a year-long construction period, the school opened in 2006.
+The building includes a small museum staffed by former students.
+The adult education center is joined by “A Father’s Place,” a non-profit that provides resources to non-custodial fathers.

 “Myrtle Beach Colored School.”
 Welcome to Myrtle Beach, SC.
 Accessed March 26, 2020. https://cityofmyrtlebeach.com/.